 Base saved from closure during defence cuts

 Jaguars deployed in Yugoslavia during the Bosnian War

 The base is closed on 30th November after 66 years of continuous service and becomes “Ministry of Defence Coltishall” under the control of the defence estates

-Site passed to Ministry of Justice with airmen’s quarters turned into HMP Bure
+The RAF Coltishall site passed to Ministry of Justice, with airmen’s quarters turned into HMP Bure

 Memorial garden is dedicated